stokedconsulting/dynCpy/README.md

+# dynCpy
-# dynCpy by Brian Stoker
+by Brian Stoker

-## Copy all the data from one table to another
+## Copy all the data from one dynamodb table to another as quick as possible

 ### Version: 0.1.0